-To help Americans take the steps, the NCEP has created a special Web site--check it out at www.nhlbi.nih.gov/chd/.
+To help Americans take the steps, the NCEP has created a special Web site--check it out at www.nhlbi.nih.gov/chd/ [link was retired].
 The site, which premiers with its new features on September 1, offers easy-to-understand information about the prevention and treatment of high cholesterol.
 It has a special section for those with CHD.
 The site lets users face up to the amount of saturated fat and cholesterol they actually eat; get the skinny on portion sizes; create a diet based on the foods they like and the calories they need; become an expert at navigating food labels; and discover easy ways to increase physical activity.
 The site also has English and Spanish television public service announcements and radio broadcasts about various cholesterol topics.

 Information about cholesterol, including heart-healthy recipes, also is available by contacting the NHLBI Information Center at P.O.
 Box 30105, Bethesda, MD 20824-0105.
 The telephone is (301) 592-8573; the fax is (301) 592-8563.

 NHLBI and NCEP hope Americans will make September the start of a new heart healthy lifestyle by remembering: "Cholesterol counts for everyone."